katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/AXBench.md

 otherimages:
 ---

-A-X Bench, a commission for outdoor seating constructed in English oak, 1995
+A one off bench in oak designed for a London terrace.
+The asymetrical form was created by suspending the interlocking backrest and seat slats between two frames - an A and an X. The slats moving in steps from one frame to the other.

-This piece was later developed into one of the first pieces in the Katie Walker furniture range.
-The A-X bench is a simplified version of the one-off concept.
+Made from FSC sourced English oak in 1995.

-Fun with celebs at a flower show pic.
+This design evolved and became one of the first pieces in the Katie Walker Furniture collection.
+It has now been developed further and become simply ‘A’ bench which is available to order.